s-oravec/oradbpm-package/oradbpm_modules/readme.md

-placeholder for other OraDBPM Packages, required as
+This directory is meant as placeholder, where other OraDBPM Packages, required as peer or public dependencies by your package
-- development dependencies
-    - peer
-    - public
-- production dependencies
-    - peer
-    - public

 The packages would be downloaded here and installed before your package